 Despite allowing states to do away with the approaching 2014 deadline, Obama insisted he was not weakening the law, but rather helping states set higher standards.
-He said that the current law was forcing educators to teach to the test, give short shrift to subjects such as history and science, and lower standards as a way of avoiding penalties and stigmas.
+He said that the current law was forcing educators to teach to the test, give short shrift to subjects such as history and science, and lower standards as a way to avoid penalties and stigmas.

 To qualify for a waiver, states would have to show they had a plan to help low-performing schools.
 A majority of states are expected to apply for waivers, which will be given to qualified states early next year.

-But the application process is complicated, and is already prompting concerns that the administration is using the waivers to meddle in state education systems.
+But the application process is complicated and already prompting concerns that the administration is using the waivers to meddle in state education systems.
 Some members of Congress insist they are the only ones with the authority to revise No Child Left Behind.

-Rep. John Kline (R-MN), who chairs the House Education Committee, has questioned whether the Education Department has the authority to offer waivers in exchange for changes it supports.
-He's said Obama has allowed "an arbitrary timeline" to dictate when Congress should get the law rewritten and that the committee needs more time to develop its proposals.
+Rep. John Kline (R-MN), the chairman of the House Education Committee, has questioned whether the Education Department has the authority to offer waivers in exchange for changes it supports.
+He has said Obama has allowed "an arbitrary timeline" to dictate when Congress should get the law rewritten and that the committee needs more time to develop its proposals.

 Kline on Thursday called the administration's plan a political move and said he could not support a process that sets a precedent by granting the education secretary "sweeping authority to handpick winners and losers."